U.S. 'fiscal cliff' a risk to global growth, Europe to tell G7

 Another risk to growth comes from rising oil costs, European G7 members will say in Tokyo.

 "We need to continue encouraging oil-producing countries to increase their output to meet demand, while drawing on excess capacity.
-We welcome Saudi Arabia's commitment in Los Cabos to mobilize, as necessary, existing spare capacity to ensure adequate supply," the policy messages said.
+We welcome Saudi Arabia's commitment in Los Cabos to mobilise, as necessary, existing spare capacity to ensure adequate supply," the policy messages said.

 European G7 members will urge a global strategy that would boost private consumption and make China move more quickly to a market-determined exchange rate for its renminbi currency.